BlazejBorowski/BlazejBorowski/README.md

 👋 Hi, I’m @BlazejBorowski
-👀 I’m a Full-Stack Developer specializing in Laravel & TALL Stack.
+👀 I’m a Full-Stack Developer specializing in Laravel.

 📫 How to reach me:
 - **LinkedIn:** [Błażej Borowski](https://www.linkedin.com/in/blazejborowski/)